 Observation & Challenges

-As I started interacting with the screen, I noticed that it wasn’t intuitive and visually busy.
+As I was interacting with the screens, I noticed a few things,

-• Since the "last used address / payment" would be default and moved to the top, the radio buttons could be removed.
+• Since the "last used address / payment" would be set to default and moved to the top, the radio buttons could be removed

-• "Edit to delete" is useful when dealing with a list of items such as in notes and to dos.
-Because our users won’t be dealing with a list of information in their shipping address and payment methods screens, the button could be removed as well.
+• "Edit to delete" is useful when dealing with a list of items such as in notes and to-dos.
+But the majority of the users don't have over 5 shipping address or payment methods, therefore, the Edit button could also be removed

 Early Design Process